ngothuc/ngothuc/README.md

 # 👋 Hi there!

 I'm **Ngô Thức**, a curious explorer in the tech world! 🌟
-🔍 I always don't know how to code... but occasionally, I do! :v:
+🔍 While studying, I often don't know how to code, however, when I'm about to take the exam, I know :v

 ---